MeltwaterArchive/storyplayer/stories/pre-test-prediction.md

 ## Templating Your Pre-Test Predictions

 Stories that test your website will probably end up sharing the same `PreTestPrediction()` over time.
-You can use Storyplayer's [story templating](story-templates.html) to share the same _PreTestPrediction()_ method across multiple stories.
+You can use Storyplayer's [story templating](story-templates.html) to share the same _PreTestPrediction()_ function across multiple stories.